 We decided we would give you and your children a challenge that will help you to prepare for Teacher Appreciation Day!

 Random Act of Kindness: Surprise a teacher with a gift of gratitude.

 After teaching in a variety of schools for 12 years I have a deep understanding of how much teachers do for our children.
 They spend countless personal hours and personal money to ensure their students are learning and have all that they need to succeed.

 As you’re showing gratitude make sure you involve your child in the process.
 So many times we do things behind the scenes to not interrupt student’s learning time but it’s important for them to know that we value their teacher and that we value their education.
-Lots of times there are teacher luncheons that happened but your child will never know about.
+Lots of times there are teacher luncheons that happen but your child will never know about them.
 Have them go shopping with you to pick out your contribution.
 Make your shopping list together or make the food items or craft items together.
 If they purpose a gift encourage them to wrap the gift and make a hand written note to go along with it.
 A handwritten note or picture from a student means the world to a teacher!
-We’ve gather some of our favorite Thank you Ideas for Teachers for you to be inspired by .

 Teacher Appreciation Ideas

 - Thank you Gift Ideas for Teachers ~ We asked our Teaching Friends what they treasured the most in their years of teaching